I’m sharing with you all of our crazy reasons on why we PLANNED on having 4 kids. So far, it’s been amazing.

-When I walked into my OB’s office for the first visit for having a fourth child, the first words that I uttered out of my mouth was, “Yes!
+When I walked into my OB’s office for the first visit for having 4 kids, the first words that I uttered out of my mouth was, “Yes!
 It was planned.”

 She smiled, and quickly typed up some notes in my medical record.
 I’m pretty sure she wrote in her visit notes that I was embarrassed of the perception of the situation.

 Yep, four.
 In May-ish, we will have four littles running around.
 We are still trying to wrap our brains around it.

 While Ryan and I were dating, I’m pretty sure we agreed on only have two.
 I’m actually really sure that was the agreement.
 Life is funny sometimes.

 When we were preparing to start our family, someone wise told us that it would be the most craziest and insane thing we would do, but the most rewarding thing you will ever do in this lifetime.
 So far, this has held very true.